===========================================================================

 - Tweaking your system, mozilla configurations, installing some small graphics tweaks, etc.

-For a more expansive list of what it does, including the order the features appear in smxi, and a full listing of the script navigation, see the smxi navigation page.
+For a more expansive list of what it does, including the order the features appear in smxi, and a full listing of the navigation, see the smxi navigation page.
 For a shorter version of its features, and the basic story behind smxi, see the smxi story page.

-Always check out the script help menu option -h (eg: sxmi -h) to see what options are available, with further explanations.
+Always check out the help menu option -h (eg: sxmi -h) to see what options are available, with further explanations.

 ----------------------------------------------------------------------------